Drink can: United States

-In Mexico, the standard size is 355 ml, although smaller 235 ml cans have gained popularity in the late 2010's and early 2020's.
+In the U.S. state of Hawaii, many domestically filled beverages use a distinctive "206 diameter" 12 US fl oz can with a longer neck and four reinforcing ridges below the lip, a legacy format produced locally by Ball Corporation's Kapolei plant.
+Separately, several locally made juice and tea drinks are commonly sold in 11.5 USfloz cans, including products from Hawaiian Sun and Aloha Maid/ITO EN Hawaii.

+Canada

 In Canada, the standard size was previously 12 Imperial fluid ounces (341 ml), later redefined and labelled as 341 ml in 1980.
 This size was commonly used with steel drink cans in the 1970s and early 1980s.
 However, the US standard 355 ml can size was standardized in the 1980s and 1990s upon the conversion from steel to aluminum.
 Some drinks, such as Nestea, are sold in 341 ml cans.

 In Quebec, a new standard for carbonated drinks has been added, as some grocery stores now only sell cans of all major carbonated drinks in six-packs of 222 ml cans.
-Many convenience stores also began selling "slim cans" with a 310ml capacity in 2015.
+Many convenience stores also began selling "slim cans" with a 310 ml capacity in 2015.